ManjitBedi/LoopingCredits/README.md

 LoopingCredits
 ==============

-example of looping credits in Objective-C using a scrollview displaying a textview using attrributed text.
+This is an example of looping credits displayed in a view controller coded in Objective-C. The credits are inserted into a scrollview in a textview.

-The credits are loaded from a HTML 5 file.
+The credits are loaded from a HTML 5 file and an attributed string is created.

-This is adpated from a project that I worked on.

-The code is not quite working but nonetheless I think it is useufl.
-It doing some interesitng things like interrupting an animation and resuming it based on a technical note from Apple.
+The code is not quite working but nonetheless I think it is useful.
+The app is doing some interesitng things like interrupting a UIView animation and resuming it based on a technical note from Apple.

 https://developer.apple.com/library/ios/qa/qa1673/_index.html